Irritable Bowel Syndrome Medication

 Imipramine (Tofranil)

 Imipramine increases pain threshold in the gut, thereby providing a visceral analgesic effect.
-It prolongs oral-cecal transit time; reduces abdominal pain, mucorrhea, and stool frequency; and increases global well-being variably in studies.
-It is effective in irritable bowel syndrome in doses subtherapeutic for antidepressive actions, suggesting an independent mechanism of action in this disorder.
+It prolongs oral-cecal transit time; reduces abdominal pain, mucorrhea, and stool frequency; and increases global well-being variably.
+It is effective in irritable bowel syndrome in doses that are subtherapeutic for antidepressive actions, suggesting an independent mechanism of action in this disorder.

 Amitriptyline (Elavil)

 Like imipramine, amitriptyline provides a visceral analgesic effect at doses subtherapeutic for antidepressive actions.
-It also prolongs oral-cecal transit time, reduces abdominal pain, mucorrhea, and stool frequency, and increases global well-being variably in studies.
+It also prolongs oral-cecal transit time, reduces abdominal pain, mucorrhea, and stool frequency, and increases global well-being variably.

 Antibiotics